The first training of driver-instructors for the new TITUS 6x6 vehicle took place in Vyškov

 21. 07.
 2023 category: Events

-Video: Report: first training of drivers-instructors for the new TITUS 6x6 / CZ DEFENCE
+Video: Report: first training of driving instructors for the new TITUS 6x6 / CZ DEFENCE

-The entire course lasted 10 days, during which the first group of selected driver-instructors from the individual units where the new TITUS vehicles will serve, first attended the theoretical part of the classroom training, followed by practical driving.
+The entire course lasted 10 days, during which the first group of selected driving instructors from the individual units where the new TITUS vehicles will serve, first attended the theoretical part of the classroom training, followed by practical driving.

 The drivers trained on the communications (KOVS) version of TITUS and the MKPP (fire support coordination point) version, under the supervision of experienced instructors from Tatra Defence Vehicle and Tatra Defence Systems respectively.